Traceability from farm to fashion, on a whole new-level

-Australian transparency technology startup, FibreTrace, founded by NSW cotton farmers, Danielle and David Statham, have launched their first-ever carbon positive fashion collection with Nobody Denim.
+Australian traceability technology startup, FibreTrace, founded by NSW cotton farmers, Danielle and David Statham, have launched their first-ever carbon positive fashion collection with Nobody Denim.

 Ever wondered where the threads on your back came from?
 One of the highest-yielding and lowest-water-using cotton farmers in the world, Danielle and David Statham of tech-savvy farm “Keytah” at Moree in Northern NSW, have worked out how to answer that question.

 “It’s been three years in the making,” Danielle said of their now global-reaching blockchain-based tracking platform, FibreTrace which uses patented technology with embedded luminescent pigments so shoppers can check the origins of a garment, even the farm’s production methods, at the “swipe of a finger” using in-store Bluetooth scanners or their mobile phone.

 “Transparency is best practice, it’s not just a nice to have,” said Danielle, who has worked in the fashion industry for over 25 years and secured well-known labels to pilot the technology from the USA, to Asia and Europe, including Australian owned and made fashion brand Nobody Denim.

 The pilot has been a success, with the launch of the first-ever certified carbon positive collection in Nobody Denim stores and online, on 19 October 2020.
 But it didn’t happen overnight.

 Like with much innovation that we are seeing emerge now, it has taken years of independent field trials, research and development, sustainable ecological farming practices, and technology investments for Danielle and David to create Good Earth Cotton, an independently certified carbon positive and ethical cotton product.